Bipolar disorder treated with an antidepressant alone

 If you have bipolar disorder, you generally should not be left on an antidepressant alone without a mood stabiliser.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 51% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 51% of the time it should have happened.

 - I have bipolar disorder and I'm on an antidepressant - should I also be on a mood stabiliser?